Code-Institute-Submissions/delish-tv/README.md

 * [JavaScript Validator](https://jshint.com/) - JSHint was used to check the validity of JavaScript code contained in this project.

 * [WAVE](https://wave.webaim.org/) - This site was used to evaluate the accessibility the project.
 It produced one contrast error highlighting the series description as the source of the issue.
-However, in testing, a font colour of #000, which would pass the test, did not apppear readable.
+However, in testing, a font colour of #000, which would pass the test, did not appear readable.

 * [a11y](https://color.a11y.com/Contrast/) - This site also performed checks on the colour contrast accessibility.
 Again, it highlighted the series description text as problematic, but did not take the background image or overlay into account, which has increased readability in practice.